SarthakMakhija/tech-lessons-posts/content/en/blog/designing_lfu_cache/index.md

 ```

 - The `get` method of `DashMap` returns an `Option<Ref<'a, K, V, S>>`.
-- `Ref` is a publicly available struct and has a lifetime annotation `'a` which is tied to the lifetime of `RwLockReadGuard`.
+- `Ref` is a publicly available struct with a lifetime annotation `'a`, which is tied to the lifetime of `RwLockReadGuard`.
-- The lifetime of `RwLockReadGuard` of `DashMap` is tied to lifetime of `lock_api::RwLockReadGuard`.
+- The lifetime of `RwLockReadGuard` of `DashMap` is tied to the lifetime of `lock_api::RwLockReadGuard`.
 - The lifetime of `RwLockReadGuard` is tied to the lifetime of `RwLock`

-This means if we decide to return a reference to the value for a key we are actually returning `DashMap's Ref` and also *holding a lock* against the *shard* that the key belongs to.
+This means if we decide to return a reference to the value for a key, we are actually returning `DashMap's Ref` and also *holding a lock* against the *shard* that the key belongs to.

 The [Store](https://github.com/SarthakMakhija/cached/blob/main/src/cache/store/mod.rs) abstraction in **CacheD** provides `get_ref` method that returns an instance of [KeyValueRef](https://github.com/SarthakMakhija/cached/blob/main/src/cache/store/key_value_ref.rs) which wraps `DashMap's Ref`.